Drx85/p5_personnal_blog/readme.md

 *   Implement an admin interface with restricted access
 *   Have possibility to create/update/delete posts and to delete/validate comments when connected as admin or publisher
 *   Manually validate by admin or publisher each new comment sent
+*   Have possibility to promote to publisher or to demote to member users when connected as admin
 *   Have a form contact in homepage
 *   Not use any framework, composer libraries are tolerated
 *   Avoid security fails like XSS, CSRF, SQL injection, session hijacking, injection of PHP scripts